We are part of a data team working on a predictive maintenance use case at a car rental company.

 Creating the Project and Importing Datasets¶

-- Create a new DSS project called “Predictive Maintenance”.
-It is automatically assigned a project key.
-We can leave it the same or assign something else in its place, but it cannot be changed once the project is created.
+Predictive Maintenance.
+Note that the new project is automatically assigned a project key.
+We can leave the default or assign something else in its place, but it cannot be changed once the project is created.

-- Select Files > Upload your files
+- Select Files > Upload your files.

-- Upload the usage.csv.gz file downloaded from the Supporting Data section
+- Upload the usage.csv.gz file downloaded from the Supporting Data section.

 Preparing the Usage Dataset¶